PCP Overdose Signs and Treatment

 Hallucinogenic drugs affect an individual’s perceptions in a different manner than other drugs affect perception of the environment.
 Hallucinogenic drugs produce experiences that are not consistent with reality, such as hallucinations (seeing, hearing, feeling, smelling, or even tasting things that are not really there), synesthesias (having mixed perceptual experiences, such as believing that one can see sound or hear colors), and the development of delusional behaviors.
 The dissociative aspect of PCP also represents an alteration in perception, such that one begins to feel that they are not real, that they are leaving their body, or that things around them are not real.

-PCP use peaked in the 1970s and 1980s, according to the DEA.
-Even so, PCP is still a significant drug of abuse and classified as a Schedule II controlled substance, designating that its distribution is tightly controlled due to its potential to be abused and the extreme effects the drug produces.
+PCP use peaked in the 1970s and 1980s, according to the U.S. Drug Enforcement Administration.1 Even so, PCP is still a significant drug of abuse and classified as a Schedule II controlled substance, designating that its distribution is tightly controlled due to its potential to be misused and the extreme effects the drug produces.
 The drug can be snorted, injected, or smoked in cigarettes or cannabis products.

 PCP Overdose

-The National Institute on Drug Abuse (NIDA) states that the effects of PCP are dependent on the dose one takes.
+The National Institute on Drug Abuse (NIDA) states that the effects of PCP are dependent on the dose taken:3

-• Moderate doses of PCP of between 6 mg and 10 mg.
-They produce significant psychosis, hyperactivity, and issues with irregular heartbeat, high blood pressure, muscle rigidity, and elevated temperature rates.
+- Moderate doses of PCP, between 6 mg and 10 mg, produce significant psychosis, hyperactivity, and issues with irregular heartbeat, high blood pressure, muscle rigidity, and elevated temperature rates.

 Anyone who suspects that someone has overdosed on PCP should immediately contact emergency medical services by calling 911.
 If a person has no medical training, they should not attempt to get the individual any fluids or medications.
 One should attempt to control the individual by limiting any environmental stimulation, talking to them, and behaving in a calm and controlled manner until help can arrive.
 Eliminating environmental stimulation may include trying to block bright lights, minimizing noise, not touching the person, and moving slowly and deliberately.
 Do not approach someone who is extremely agitated; instead, keep your distance and monitor them until help arrives.